Azure/spark-cdm-connector/documentation/overview.md

 **NOTE:  This latest version of the doc applies to the 0.17 version of the Spark CDM Connector.**

-**NOTE: In the 0.16 version and there were several simplicifations to the connector options sveral of which are breaking changes.
-Code written that uses earlier versions of the connector may need to be modified for the revised options.**
+**NOTE: The 0.16 version simplified several of the connector options.
+Code written that uses earlier versions of the connector may need to be modified to use the revised options introduced in 0.16.**

 ## Overview